conan-io/conan-docker-tools/modern/README.md

 ### New Docker Strategy (June 2021)

+**TL;DR** New Docker images will use Ubuntu 16.04 as base and build all compilers from sources.
+Thus, all binaries generated will link with the same glibc and stdlibc++ versions.

 After many updates, new compiler releases, instability and incompatibility problems, we decided to clean the house, move a step forward with Conan Docker Tools.
 So far, we usually follow the same recipe, when a compiler version is released, we also release a new docker image, but we have two main problems:

 - Ubuntu doesn’t package new compiler versions for each distro release, so we need to use a new Ubuntu version as base image.
 As a consequence, non LTS versions become a problem when EOL comes.